BackofenLab/Cherri/README.md

 Based on a tabular file containing chromosomal position data of the RRIs, CheRRI classifies if the interaction region is likely to be a biologically relevant one.

 For the **eval** mode, a model and the filtered feature set have to be specified.
-CheRRI has pre-trained models for human and mouse, which can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.6533932) (see `content.txt` for details).
+CheRRI has pre-trained models for human and mouse, which can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.6533932) (see `content.txt` inside the zip folder for details).
 If there exists an RNA-RNA-interactome dataset for your preferred organism, we recommend to train your own organism-specific model using CheRRI's **train** mode.
-After training, the model can be than used in the **eval** mode for the classification of your predicted RRI positions.
+After training, the model can be than used in **eval** mode for the classification of your predicted RRI positions.

 #### RRI input format in evaluation mode